sprvrn/love-tiled-loader/README.md

 end
 ```
 **lvt.new(map, startx, starty, width, height, layers, initObjects)**
-* map : the file path as a string, or a table (the actual content of the lua file from Tiled)
+* map : the file path as a string
 * startx, starty : default 1
 * width, height : the size of the map (default: max width and height of the Tiled map)
 * layers : a table of string elements containing the layers to draw (default {} or nil > draw all the layers)